airr-community/ogrdb/scripts/readme.md

   the same version is used by the inference tool and by this script.

 *Inferred_file - FASTA file containing the inferred novel alleles*
-* Sequences may either be IMGT-aligned or not aligned.
-If they are not aligned, the script will determine the nearest reference gene and use it as a template.
-If you are not satisfied with the resulting alignment, just align the sequence in the inferred file as you prefer.
+* Sequences in the inferred file should all be of the same type: VH, VK, VL, D, JH, JK, or JL
 * If a gene with the same name is present in both the germline file and the inferred file, its presence in the inferred file will be ignored.
 This makes it easier to use the script with inference tools that do not write the inferred sequences to a separate file.
 * The header should simply consist of the allele name as assigned by the tool.
 * If there are no inferred alleles, please provide a blank file.
-* Sequences in the inferred file should all be of the same type: VH, VK, VL, D, JH, JK, or JL
+* V-gene sequences may either be IMGT-aligned or not aligned.
+If they are not aligned, the script will determine the nearest reference gene and use it as a template.
+If you are not satisfied with the resulting alignment, just align the sequence in the inferred file as you prefer.

 *Read_file - A tab-separated file containing the annotated reads used to infer the genotype, in MiAIRR, CHANGEO or IgDiscover format.*